Dear Foundation trainee

 If you are experiencing issues using the Horus ePortfolio, please first visit the Horus support site:

 https://supporthorus.hee.nhs.uk.
 This has lots of frequently asked questions and instructional videos.

 The Foundation Learning ePortfolio has been designed to help foundation doctors plan and manage their Foundation Programme and get the most from the opportunities available.
 The portfolio is based around the Foundation Programme Curriculum.

 The Foundation Programme is driven by the foundation doctor, supported by supervisors.
 Within the ePortfolio you will find tools that will help identify your educational needs, set goals and plan how to achieve them.

 The ePortfolio also contains:

-- Guidance around how you can demonstrate the competences you have achieved.
+- Guidance around how you can demonstrate the competencies you have achieved.

-- List of competences required to successfully complete the Foundation Programme
+- List of competencies required to successfully complete the Foundation Programme

 - Example forms to record meetings with your Educational Supervisor, reflective practice and self-appraisal

 - ARCP forms